garzuze/garzuze/README.md

 ## About Me
 Hello World!
-I’m a driven Software Developer with hands‑on experience building web applications across diverse domains.
+I’m a driven Software Engineer with hands‑on experience building web applications across diverse domains.

 Despite my young age I've been building since 2021, when I had my first contact with coding at high school.
 Since then, I've been improving my problem solving skills and contributing to different projects.